MEDEVAC in Asia - Performing Medical Evacuation in Vietnam

-Performing medical evacuations is a crucial part of emergency response.
-It is difficult to perform since it involves complexity and intricacy.
+Performing a medical evacuation (MEDEVAC) is a crucial part of emergency response and it involves complexity and intricacy.
 It takes about 12 to 14 emergency responders to pull a victim off, which as well involves a multidisciplinary bioengineering team, a nursing team and a medical team.

 A patient connected with ECMO hangs on a thread between life and death.
 It means that their organs are unable to efficiently pump blood, hence the connection of medical device in order to imitate the organ’s function.
 After the heart has been arrested, the heart will be connected to the machine in the hope that, with some time to rest and restore to health, things will go back to normal, so the heart can then be reconnected to the body.
 However, there will be times that the patient will need specialized medical attention that is not available in Vietnam; in these cases, the patient must be transferred overseas.